capiscio/capiscio-sdk-python/examples/simple_agent/README.md

 You should see:

 ```
-🛡️  Starting Simple A2A Agent with CapiscIO Security
+🛡️  Starting Simple A2A Agent with CapiscIO Python SDK
 ============================================================
 Security Features Enabled:
   ✅ Message validation